 5.Change in behaviour with any of the above symptoms.

 6.Pink eye(may not return until after 24hrs. on antibiotics)

 7.Impetigo(24hrs on prescription meds, and fever free)

 9.Any undiagnosed rash(may return only with doctor’s note stating the nature of the illness, and that the child is not contagious, and must be fever free)

 10.A cough which is of a wheezing/gagging/barking/croupy nature.

 11. Contagious diseases such as measles/chickenpox/hand foot and mouth/fifths disease/strep throat(24hrs on meds)/mumps(5 day exclusion)/whooping cough(5 days on medication)/roseola/ringworm(on meds 24hrs).

-All children with these issues must be fever free for 24hrs/all sores and blisters must be scabbed over/all rashes must be accompanied by a doctor’s note and fever free.
+All children with these issues must be fever free for 24hrs/all sores and blisters must be scabs/all rashes must be accompanied by a doctor’s note and fever free.

-12. If your child(infant/toddler) has been immunized during the day, please keep them home for the rest of the day to ensure there are no adverse medical reactions.
+12. If your child(infant/toddler) gets a vaccine during the day, please keep them home for the rest of the day to ensure there are no adverse medical reactions.

 13. If your child has a low grade fever with any of the following: lethargy; loss of appetite; inconsolable crying; diarrhea; inability to participate in both indoor/outdoor activities.

 Other Things To Consider When Starting A Home Daycare